WaterMApp/AndroidApp/README.md

  ## Middleware

 This component read data from the LoRa receiver and send it to the server.
-It consists in a Python script that read the data from the Com4 serial port.
+It consists in a **Python script** that read the data from the Com4 serial port.

 ## Backend
-This component takes care about the informations storage of the fountain positions, the fountains stats and the comments.
+For the backend we used  both **Node.js** and **Sqlite**.
+Sqlite takes care about the informations storage of the fountain positions, the fountains stats and the comments.
-It also provides this information to the App as Json Object.
+Instead, Node.js provides this information to the App as Json Object.

 ## Android App
 Android App that displays fountains markers on a Map using Maps SDK for Android.<br>